Camari1/AboardtheOrbulus/README.md

 The player will continue to proceed in the story.
 Once the player encounters a choice prompt, the player must input a number based on the choices that are prompted.

-# Where to Play the Game?
+# Sound in Game?
-This code only runs on PyCharm, because of the "play_music" code.
+If you want sound to play in the game, you have to run the code on PyCharm.